 After a day at the pumpkin patch you’ll want to unpack your costume and prepare to walk on the wild side at the Indianapolis Zoo’s Zoo Boo.
-It’s a favorite for lots of families who make it an annual tradition to visit the animals in their costumes.
+It’s one of the top fall activities in Indianapolis for lots of families who make it an annual tradition to visit the animals in their costumes.

 Kids can trick or treat through the Savannah and experience special shows and rides (extra cost).
 There are bonfires to warm up on chilly nights and plenty of indoor exhibits if it’s really cold.
 Plan for extra time to find a parking spot since it gets busy and pack a few snacks since lines can be kind of long for food.

 A few glow necklaces from the dollar store usually keeps me from having to buy expensive light-up souvenirs for my kids so throw some in your bag if you think your kids will get a case of the gimmies.